ktjayamanna/redis-for-numpy/README.md

 The `EF` argument is the exploration factor: the higher it is, the slower the command becomes, but the better the index is explored to find nodes that are near to our query.
 Sensible values are from 50 to 1000.

-For `FILTER` and `FILTER-EF` options, please check the hybrid search section of this documentation.
+For `FILTER` and `FILTER-EF` options, please check the filtered search section of this documentation.

 **VDIM: return the dimension of the vectors inside the vector set**